onderweg/runkeeper-node/README.md

 - Use of promises (via [Q](https://github.com/kriskowal/q)), instead of callbacks.
 - Method `get_authorization_code` (step 1 of oAuth flow) added.
 - Support for updates via POST/PUT requests.
-For example to change activity notes.
+For example, to change activity notes.
 - Utility method to convert activity path to GeoJSON.

 ##Installation